Student finance

 How do I apply for WGLG?

-You can download the application pack on the Student Finance Wales website
+You can download the application pack and submit your application on the Student Finance Wales website.

 I had WGLG last year- do I need to re-apply?